drshahizan/software-engineering/proposal/submission/sec01/stakeholder/readme.md

 ### 5. Software Process Model

-Software process model in developing the Kolej Tun Dr Ismail (KTDI) project's student accommodation system is to create a user friendly and high-quality system within the allotted time and budget which fulfils our stakeholders' requirements.
-Therefore, we have decided to employ the <b>Agile methodology</b> as our software development process model in order to accomplish our proposed system.
-This method places a focus on cooperation and participation from stakeholders throughout the development process, creating a system that is more adaptable and responsive.
+The software process model in developing the Kolej Tun Dr Ismail (KTDI) project's student accommodation system is to create a user-friendly and high-quality system within the allotted time and budget which fulfils our stakeholders' requirements.
+Therefore, we have decided to employ the <b>Agile methodology</b> as our software development process model to accomplish our proposed system.
+This method focuses on cooperation and participation from stakeholders throughout the development process, creating a more adaptable and responsive system.

-Furthermore, because of the nature of student rooms and development flexibility as well as continuous team collaboration, the Agile methodology is perfect for projects like ours where requirements and priorities may change frequently.
+Furthermore, because of the nature of student rooms, development flexibility, and continuous team collaboration, the Agile methodology is perfect for projects like ours where requirements and priorities may change frequently.
 Agile methodology allows us to guarantee that the system is continually updated and enhanced depending on inputs from stakeholders while our project progress moves forward.
-This will enable the Student Accommodation System in KTDI project to produce a system that always satisfies their changing needs and reaches the expectations.
+This will enable the Student Accommodation System in the KTDI project to produce a system that always satisfies their changing needs and reaches expectations.

 <p align="center"><img src="https://github.com/drshahizan/software-engineering/blob/main/proposal/submission/sec01/stakeholder/diagram/agile.PNG" width="500px" height="410px"></p>

 Agile methodology for developing the Student Accommodation System in Kolej Tun Dr Ismail (KTDI) as stated below:

-1. _**Planning Phase:**_ The project scope, objectives and also related stakeholders in this project are identified.
-This will also include the timeline and milestones, identify project risks and allocate project resources appropriately.
-The team developes a blueprint to foresee the final system and upcoming challenges.
-The ghant chart is created so the project progress or task progress of each member will always be on the track and follow the timeline set.
-This phase only takes 1 week of time and will be lead by the project manager to control all the activities.
+1. _**Planning Phase:**_ The project scope, objectives and related stakeholders are identified.
+This will also include the timeline and milestones, identify risks, and allocate resources appropriately.
+The team develops a blueprint to foresee the final system and upcoming challenges.
+The Gantt chart is created so each member's project progress or task progress will always be on track and follow the timeline set.
+This phase only takes 1 week and will be lead by the project manager to control all the activities.

 2. _**Requirements Gathering Phase:**_ The project requirement analyst team works with the indentified stakeholders to identify and prioritise user requirements of student accommodation system.
 The team will develop user stories and create the product as backlog items.
 The team then identifies acceptance criteria for each user story and break down user stories into smaller tasks, which are then added to the sprint backlog.
 The project development team and the stakeholders then meet to review and finalise the sprint backlog to get a complete system requirements.
 This phase takes 1 week in order to carry out the interview session with the stakeholders and keep in touch with them for the latest requirements.
 The requirement analysis will in charge of the collection and documentation of requirements for the project.